tgen/MARS/README.md

 - Python 3.7.2 or later
 - Pandas 1.2.5 or later
-- Subreads 2.0.2 or later
+- Subread 2.0.2 or later
 - R 3.6.1 or later
 - Samtools 1.9 or later (tested with 1.10)